 Are there any dental procedures I should avoid?

-Routine exams and cleanings can be performed throughout pregnancy; however, non-emergency procedures should only be performed during the second trimester of pregnancy.
+Routine oral exams and teeth cleanings can be performed throughout pregnancy; however, non-emergency procedures should only be performed during the second trimester of pregnancy.
 Dental emergencies that create severe pain can be treated during any trimester, but your obstetrician should be consulted during any emergency that requires anesthesia or whenever medication is prescribed.
 X-rays should only be taken for emergency situations.
 Lastly, elective and cosmetic procedures should be postponed until after the baby’s birth.
 Because every woman is different, it’s best to discuss and determine a treatment plan with your dentist